Power Rangers Ninja Storm

-Power Rangers Ninja Storm is a television series and the eleventh season of the Power Rangers franchise, based on the 26th Super Sentai series Ninpu Sentai Hurricaneger.
+Power Rangers Ninja Storm is a television series and the eleventh entry of the Power Rangers franchise, based on the 26th Super Sentai series Ninpu Sentai Hurricaneger.
 The season marked a series of firsts in the franchise, being that it was the first to be filmed in New Zealand, the first to not be produced by MMPR Productions, and the first to air on ABC Kids in its entirety, debuting on February 15, 2003.
 It was also the last season to have theme music done by Jeremy Sweet, who had been working on most of the show's themes since Power Rangers Zeo.